VishwajitNaik/INTECH-ADDITV/README.md

 # ___ Ans ___

 # **Question 6
 Explain a piece of code that you wrote which you are proud of?

+# __Ans__

+# Find a way to find the kth to the last element of linked list ( assume length of linked list is not
+known)
+In dsa Linked List, Stack and Binary Tree my fav. topic in this question 1st challanging part is kth node position how can I find through last element.
+I confused.
+But I thinking more and the got the solution

+1] 1st take i = 1 and s1 = s
+Here s and s1 waiting on starting node
+2] uisng while loop s1 goes last node using (s1 -> next != null && i < k) this condition make sure i < k not i <= k
+Here s1 gose last node but s waiting on 1st node it self i = i++ and s1 goes s1-> next 3] again call another while loop using (s1 -> next != null) this condition Here s1 also goes s1->next and s also goes s-> next

+i = 1, s1 = s
+while(s1 -> next != null && i < k){
+i = i +1;
+s1 = s1 -> next;
+}
+while(s1-> next != null){
+s1 = s1 -> next
+s = s-> next
+}
+return(s);

 If you have not written any code, please write your favorite subject in engineering studies.
 We can go deep into that subject.

+my fav subjects are DSA, DBMS and OS

 # ___ Ans ___